DeepSport: A Multimodal Large Language Model for Comprehensive Sports Video Reasoning via Agentic Reinforcement Learning: Abstract

 \section{Abstract}

-Sports video understanding presents unique challenges, requiring models to perceive high-speed dynamics, comprehend complex rules, and reason over long temporal contexts.
-While Multimodal Large Language Models (MLLMs) have shown promise in genral domains, the current state of research in sports remains narrowly focused: existing approaches are either single-sport centric, limited to specific tasks, or rely on training-free paradigms that lack robust, learned reasoning process.
-To address this gap, we introduce \textbf{DeepSport}, the first end-to-end trained MLLM framework designed for multi-task, multi-sport video understanding.
-DeepSport shifts the paradigm from passive frame processing to active, iterative reasoning, empowering the model to ``think with videos'' by dynamically interrogating content via a specialized frame-extraction tool.
-To enable this, we propose a data distillation pipeline that synthesizes high-quality Chain-of-Thought (CoT) trajectories from 10 diverse data source, creating a unified resource of 78k training data.
-We then employ a two-stage training strategy, Supervised Fine-Tuning (SFT) followed by Reinforcement Learning (RL) with a novel gated tool-use reward, to optimize the model's reasoning process.
-Extensive experiments on the testing benchmark of 6.7k questions demonstrate that DeepSport achieves state-of-the-art performance, significantly outperforming baselines of both proprietary model and open-source models.
-Our work establishes a new foundation for domain-specific video reasoning to address the complexities of diverse sports.
+Sports video understanding requires perceiving high-speed dynamics, complex rules, and long temporal contexts.
+Yet, current Multimodal Large Language Models (MLLMs) remain narrowly focused on single sports, specific tasks, or training-free paradigms.
+We introduce \textbf{DeepSport}, the first end-to-end trained MLLM for multi-task, multi-sport video understanding.
+DeepSport shifts from passive frame processing to active, iterative reasoning, dynamically extracting frames to ``think with videos.''
+To train our model, we curate a unified 78k-sample dataset via a rigorous three-step text-and-vision distillation pipeline.
+We then employ a progressive two-stage training strategy: a Sports Curriculum Supervised Fine-Tuning phase to build foundational perception, followed by Agentic Reinforcement Learning with a novel tool-use reward.
+Extensive experiments on a comprehensive 6.7k benchmark demonstrate that DeepSport achieves state-of-the-art performance—outperforming powerful proprietary and open-source models—while utilizing significantly fewer frames.
+Furthermore, it exhibits strong zero-shot transferability to unseen sports and broad motion recognition tasks, establishing a highly efficient and generalized foundation for complex video reasoning. \keywords{Multimodal Large Language Models \and Sports Video Understanding \and Agentic Reinforcement Learning}